-- Glow-Plug Indicator Light: (diesel engines only): This light will be on while the glow plugs are on.
-Wait for the light to go out before you try to start a diesel. - 5.
+- 3. Glow Plug: This is a momentary contact switch.
+Press it then release it just before you start a diesel engine that is at ambient temperature (a cold engine). this action automatically causes glow plugs to come on for 30 seconds to warm the inside top of each cylinder, thus aiding combustion. - 4.
+Glow-Plug Indicator Light: This light will be on while the glow plugs are on. wait, about 30 seconds for the light to go out before you try to start a diesel. - 5.
 Safety Control: The SAFETY CONTROL must be squeezed against the JOYSTICK CONTROLLER to activate the joystick controller.
 If the safety control is not squeezed the joystick controller is inoperative. - 6.
 Joystick Controller: If the LIFT/DRIVE SELECTOR is set to the left (lift function), pulling the joystick controller backward causes the platform to rise, pushing the joystick controller forward causes the platform to lower.
 If the LIFT/DRIVE SELECTOR is set to the right (drive function), pushing the joystick controller forward causes the SR to move forward, pulling the joystick controller backward causes the SR to move backward.
 The further you push or pull the controller the faster the motion (except lowering-it occurs at one speed only).